jonnonz1/nz-statute-book/acts/public/1948/land-act-1948.md

   (b) To remove or expel, or cause to be removed or expelled, all trespassers and intruders on and persons unlawfully occupying Crown land, and to remove or cause to be removed therefrom all livestock, goods, chattels, and effects whatsoever of such persons, and such livestock, goods, chattels, and effects to impound in some public pound, and sell by public auction, if the same are not replevied or redeemed within 21 days after being so impounded by payment of all expenses incurred by the removal and impounding thereof and incidental thereto, and also of all penalties which may have been incurred in consequence of the trespass or intrusion by such livestock, goods, chattels, and effects; and the proceeds of any sale (after payment of the costs thereof, of the removal and impounding of such livestock, goods, chattels, and effects and incidental thereto, and of all penalties aforesaid) shall be paid to the person entitled thereto on application to the Commissioner:
   (c) To ascertain the limits of and to define, according to the laws in force relating thereto, the boundaries of all Crown land held under or affected by any lease or licence:
   (d) To enter on any Crown land in order to take possession thereof in the name of Her Majesty:
-  (e) To distrain, sue for, and recover money due to the Crown for rent, or for use and occupation in respect of any Crown land, or for injury or damage done to any Crown land by wrongful entry or occupation, or by wrongful removal therefrom of anything the property of Her Majesty:
+  (e) To sue for and recover money due to the Crown for rent, or for use and occupation in respect of any Crown land, or for injury or damage done to any Crown land by wrongful entry or occupation, or by wrongful removal therefrom of anything the property of Her Majesty:
   (f) To enforce contracts respecting sales, leases, licences, or other disposition of Crown land, and to compel payment of money due to the Crown in respect thereof:
   (g) To determine any determinable contracts respecting Crown land:
   (h) To resume possession of Crown land on non-performance of contracts: